red seaweeds text index | photo index

 Family Bonnemaisoniaceae

 Where seen?
 These beautiful feathery seaweeds are sometimes seen in on our Southern shores, attached to coral rubble near reefs.
-In another part of its lifecycle, could it appear to be Fluffy red seaweed?
+In another part of its lifecycle, could it look like the Cotton candy red seaweed?

-Features: A bunch of several feathery 'stems' 6-8cm long.
-Each 'stem' has side branches covered in fine filaments that result in a feathery appearance resembling the tail of a cat.
+Features: Clusters of feathery 'stems' (6-8cm long).
+Each 'stem' has side branches covered in fine filaments that result in a feathery appearance resembling the tail of a cat or a feather duster.
 Colours pinkish, maroon sometimes purplish.

 According to AlgaeBase, there are currently 3 Aspargopsis species.